honux77/ubox-msx/README.md

   - **mplayer**: a wrapper around Arkos 2 AKM player, supporting music and priority based one channel sound effects.

+There are also some utilities (e.g. compression), and tools to process data and help you building your games

 The aim is making MSX games in C, without writing Z80 assembler or having a deep knowledge of the system.